bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 # Analysis and Results

 What was the effect of rarefying the samples-species tables on the number of OTUs recovered?
+After rarefying, zero-abundance and singleton OTUs were removed.
 Few were lost due to rarefying, as we can see by counting columns (less column 1 because it has field site keys):

 ``` r
 Map(function(x) ncol(x)-1, spe)